 Mont Saint-Michel Abbey, Mont Saint-Michel, France

-Mont Saint-Michel is a village on a tidal island that sits about one kilometre off the French coast in Normandy.
+Mont Saint-Michel is a village on a tidal island that sits about one kilometer off the French coast in Normandy.
 This fairy-tale complex inspired the castle from Disney’s Tangled movie and it really looks like it came straight out of a fairy-tale.
 On the very top of this island’s hill sits a large Romanesque abbey church, whose history dates back to the year 709.
-This place of worship is like a cherry on the top of this picturesque French destination, that gives it that special fairy-tale feeling.
+This place of worship is like a cherry on the top of this picturesque French destination, which gives it that special fairy-tale feeling.

 Hallgrimskirkja, Reykjavik, Iceland

 Hallgrimskirkja is the largest church in Iceland and one of the most unique architectural wonders in its capital city of Reykjavik.
 Even though it looks very futuristic, it is built to resemble the natural features of the Icelandic landscape.
 With its unique look, it is completely different than any other church on our list, but it’s definitely one of the most interesting places of worship we’ve ever seen.

 If you’ve ever searched for the photos of Florence, the one landmark that you’ve noticed is surely the Florence Cathedral and its famous Duomo (dome).
 The church is known for its gorgeous exterior decorated with pink, white, and green marble, as well as famous gilded doors of the Baptistery across the street.
 You must explore this amazing cathedral and climb up to its top to check out the awesome views over the red-roofed city.